jnchuhaiwebsite/14-hailuo-video/README.md

-# SeedancePro - Advanced Multi-Camera Video Generation Model
+# hailuo2 - Advanced Multi-Camera Video Generation Model

-SeedancePro is a cutting-edge video generation model that excels in multi-camera storytelling.
+hailuo2 is a cutting-edge video generation model that excels in multi-camera storytelling.
 It creates stunning 1080P HD videos with smooth motion, rich details, and cinematic aesthetics.

 ## Key Features